Xray0302/Xray0302.github.io/_pages/about.md

 <span class='anchor' id='about-me'></span>

 <!-- # 😁 About me -->

-My name is Rui Xu, a master student majoring in mechanical engineering at State Key Laboratory of Intelligent Manufacturing Equipment and Technology, Huazhong University of Science and Technology (HUST) in China.
+Hi, My name is Rui Xu, a last year master's student (by research) majoring in mechanical engineering at [State Key Laboratory of Intelligent Manufacturing Equipment and Technology](https://dmet.hust.edu.cn/), [Huazhong University of Science and Technology (HUST)](https://english.hust.edu.cn/) in China.
 My research primarily focuses on robot calibration, measurement, and control techniques, particularly in high-precision vision-guided assembly strategies for industrial robots used in large components such as aircraft and satellites.
 I explore vision image processing algorithms, point cloud matching algorithms, and cooperative planning, control, and operation of dual-arm robots.
 Through my research, I aim to enhance robots' capabilities in perception, recognition, and operation for more efficient and reliable solutions in industrial applications and automation.

 # 📖 Educations
- - *2021.9-now*, M.S. in Mechanical Engineering, Huazhong University of Science and Technology, Supervisor: Prof. Bo Tao.
+ - *2021.9-now*, M.S. in Mechanical Engineering, Huazhong University of Science and Technology, Supervisor: [Prof. Bo Tao](https://mse.hust.edu.cn/info/1142/1328.htm).
  - *2017.9-2021.6*, B.S. in Mechanical Engineering and Automation, Huazhong University of Science and Technology